FHA And Conventional Guidelines On Mortgage After Bankruptcy

-All derogatory credit items will remain on your credit report for a period of 7 years from the date of last activity.
+All derogatory credit items will remain on the credit reports for a period of 7 years from the date of the last activity.

-- However, a bankruptcy will remain on your credit report for a period of 10 years from the discharge date of your bankruptcy.
+- However, a bankruptcy will remain on the credit report for a period of 10 years from the discharge date of bankruptcy

-- Once someone files bankruptcy, they will see their credit scores drop by 200 FICO points.
+- Once someone files bankruptcy, they will see their credit scores drop by 200 points

-- However, a bankruptcy is like a major hangover.
+- However, bankruptcy is like a major hangover

-- Even though the bankruptcy remains on your credit report for a period of 10 years, as time passes, the bankruptcy will have less and less impact on your credit scores.
+- Even though the bankruptcy remains on the credit report for a period of 10 years, as time passes, the bankruptcy will have less and less impact on credit scores

-- Adding new positive credit and being on time with your new credit will offset the negative impact the bankruptcy has on your credit scores.
+Adding new positive credit and being on time with new credit will offset the negative impact the bankruptcy has on credit score.

 July 14, 2020 - 4 min read